-The Mechatronics and Controls Laboratory conducts research in theory and innovation in dynamic systems, controls, mechatronics, and robotics.
+The laboratory conducts research in theory and innovation in dynamic systems, controls, mechatronics, and robotics.
 It creates high-performance systems with novel sensors, actuators, and real-time digital signal processing and embedded control.
 Applications include precision motion and vibration control, manufacturing equipment and processes, medical devices, and robots.